 Having a commercial driver’s license (CDL) enables professionals such as truckers and bus drivers to operate large motor vehicles, earn a living, and provide for their families.
 Unfortunately, a DUI conviction can not only result in jail time and fines but also the suspension of a CDL.

 According to the Utah Driver License Division (DLD), a DUI is considered a major offense that results in CDL disqualification.
-Remember, commercial drivers only need to have a blood alcohol content (BAC) level of .04 percent—as opposed to .08 percent for the average motorist.
+Remember, commercial drivers only need to have a blood alcohol content (BAC) level of .04 percent—as opposed to .05 percent for the average motorist driving in the state.